 Home » Erika Hill, 15: Abused, Starved, & Murdered By Adoptive Mother

 When Erika Hill was born, the odds were stacked against her.
-She came into this world a beautiful bundle of joy, but her mother, a drug abuser, wasn’t healthy enough to support children.
+She came into this world a beautiful bundle of joy, but her mother, a drug abuser, wasn’t healthy enough to support her children.
 According to a male relative who wanted to share details about the story yet remain anonymous, the mother gave up her child almost immediately after Erika was born in 1992 to a female family member who raised her until 2001 in Joliet, Illinois.
-The woman died that year and within days of her death, the mother’s cousin, Marie “Minnie” Hill, picked Erika up from school and took her to live with her in Wisconsin.
+The woman died that year, and within days of her death, the mother’s cousin, Marie “Minnie” Hill, picked Erika up from school and took her to live with her in Wisconsin.

 “She officially stole her, for lack of a better term,” the anonymous relative said.
 He is 19 years Erika’s senior, so he and his family drove to Wisconsin from South Carolina to take Erika back with him.
-The little girl didn’t want to live in the South and stated she wished to remain with Minnie.
+The little girl didn’t want to live in the South and wished to remain with Minnie.

 What Erika endured was a nightmare.

-Erika, along with a number of other children that Minnie cared for, were beaten and tortured daily.
+Erika, along with several other children that Minnie cared for, were beaten and tortured daily.
 Between 2000 and 2005, there were investigations into the abuse going on in the Hill home, but Erika remained there to suffer in silence as nothing ever came of them.
 As far as Erika’s older male relative knew, Minnie was a devoutly religious woman with a stable job working as a Special Education teacher.
 He said he knew that Minnie was a victim of childhood physical and sexual abuse herself, so he never believed that she wouldn’t do anything to harm any of the children in her care.
 Neighbors and members of her community described her as a normal mother and caregiver.
 They said she was a kind-hearted person.

 Years later, the anonymous relative tried searching the internet for information on his sister Minnie but came up empty.
 He was unaware that while living in Wisconsin, Minnie legally changed her name to Taylin, making it difficult for family and authorities to find her.